-- In Hawai'i: 808-643-3888 - In U.S. Mainland & Canada: 1-888-643-3888 - In Guam & Saipan: 1-877-553-2424 - In Palau: 680-488-3338 - Inform your bank of outstanding checks and other debit transactions that must be paid.
-Place stop payments on all other checks and debit transactions. - If checks were stolen, report the stolen checks to the check verification companies that department stores and other merchants use.
-See the Account Fraud Care Worksheets for contact numbers. - 4.
-Close your bank account(s) and open a new one with a new account number. - Set up a new password to access your new account.
+- 1. Notify your bank immediately. - 2.
+Inform your bank of outstanding checks and other debit transactions that must be paid.
+Place stop payments on all other checks and debit transactions. - 3.
+If checks were stolen, report the stolen checks to the check verification companies that department stores and other merchants use.
+See the Identity Theft Care Worksheets for contact numbers. - 4.
+Close your bank account(s) and open a new one with a new account number. - 5.
+Set up a new password to access your new account.
 Do not use information such as your mother's maiden name or the last four digits of your Social Security number as the password. - 6.
 Monitor your account statement.
 You may be liable if fraud is not reported quickly. - 7.
 Be sure to read account terms, conditions, agreements, and contracts for liability.
 Some debit and credit cards are better protected in cases of fraud than others.

-Call Creditors to Close Any Loan, Credit Card, or Utility Account That Has Been Tampered With or Opened Without Your Knowledge
+O7.
+Call Creditors To Close Any Loan, Credit Card, Or Utility Account That Has Been Tampered With Or Opened Without Your Knowledge

 - 1. Ask for the security or fraud department.
-Tell them you are an account fraud/identity theft victim. - 2.
+Tell them you are an identity theft victim. - 2.
 Ask them to close the affected accounts and to report them to the credit bureaus as "closed at consumer's request." - 3.
 If there are fraudulent charges or debits, ask them not to hold you responsible for charges made by the thief. - 4.
 If you need to open a new account, ask the creditor to set up a password or PIN to approve use.
-Don't use information such as your mother's maiden name or the last four numbers of your Social Security number as your password. - Ask the creditors to send you and your investigating law enforcement agency copies of any documentation such as the applications and transaction records, showing the fraudulent transactions.
+Don't use information such as your mother's maiden name or the last four numbers of your Social Security number as your password. - 5.
+Ask the creditors to send you and your investigating law enforcement agency copies of any documentation such as the applications and transaction records, showing the fraudulent transactions.

 Under Federal law, victims of identity theft can legally gain access to records from a business that relate to fraud based on identity theft.
 These may include fraudulent applications for credit, copies of checks, sales receipts, and other records.
-The business must provide copies of these records to the victim within 30 days of the victim's request at no charge when a victim of identity theft provides a copy of the FTC ID Theft report (or other affidavit acceptable to the business), a copy of their government-issued identification, and a copy of a police report.
+The business must provide copies of these records to the victim within 30 days of the victim's request at no charge when a victim of identity theft provides a copy of the FTC ID Theft report (or other affidavit acceptable to the business), government-issued identification, and a copy of a police report.